cytan17726/UAQ_Fact/README.md

 Data and code for datset UAQFact.

 ## Requirements

 Ensure compatibility with `lm-evaluation-harness` v0.4.3.
-Our experiments are conducted in the following environment:
+Our experiments are conducted in the following environment on Tesla V100-SXM2-32GB:
 - lm-evaluation-harness 0.4.3
 - PyTorch 2.3.1
 - Transformers 4.46.3